rudidude86/gura-lang.github.io/documents/File-Operation.md

 There are fundamental functions that print texts out to standard output stream.

-* Function `print()` takes multiple arguments that are to be printed out to `sys.stdout`.
+* Function `print()` takes multiple values that are to be printed out in a proper format to `sys.stdout`.
 * Function `println()` works the same as `print()` but also puts a line feed at the end.
 * Function `printf()` works similar with C language's `printf()` function and prints values to `sys.stdout` based on format specifiers.
   See chapter [String Operation](String-Operation.html) for more details about formatter.

-Below is a sample code using above functions to get the same result.
+Below is a sample code using above functions to get the same result each other.

     n = 3, name = 'Tanaka'
     print('No.', n, ': ', name, '\n')